alexgloetzl/final-projects/README.md

 - Genomics and bioinformatics II:
   - weekly reports: statistics and machine learning on gene expression microarrays in R
 - Coursera machine learning class by Andrew Ng:
-  - weekly tests: building of ML algorithms in matlab with focus on linear algebra and vectorization
+  - weekly tests: building of ML algorithms in matlab with focus on linear algebra and vectorized implementation